hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/ios/signingout.md

         static let storedTokenKey = "com.example.okta-samplecode.Okta-Login.storedToken"
     }

-    // Save the token to user defaults func saveToken(_ token: Token) {
+    // Save the token to user defaults. func saveToken(_ token: Token) {
         let defaults = UserDefaults.standard

-        // Convert the token to a format that you can save in user defaults guard let tokenData = try?
+        // Convert the token to a format that you can save in user defaults. guard let tokenData = try?
 JSONEncoder().encode(token) else {
             // Handle the error.
             return